 This can also be said about our thoughts and our sense of who we are.

-What JB and the Wachowski Brothers (the creators of The Matrix Trilogy) are telling us is that we exist in a swirl that has neither beginning nor end.
-It operates on many different levels, but its inherent limitations are the same regardless of which level you take it on.
+What JB and the Wachowskis (the creators of The Matrix Trilogy) are telling us is that we exist in a swirl that has neither beginning nor end.
+It operates on many different levels, but its inherent limitations are the same regardless of which level we take it on.
 What we call “the world” is nothing more than a machine.
 It has rules, but no purpose.
-It isn’t “going anywhere”.
+It isn’t “going anywhere.”
 It just is, and it is perfectly happy to be what it is.

 The movies take us farther, however, blurring the boundaries between the machine world and the world of the Matrix.
 Neo’s powers are not limited, but stretch across heaven and hell, as it were.
 Whereas the universe and everything in it is in perpetual flux and running on automatic pilot, the One (the name Neo is an anagram of the word One) neither changes nor is limited by what has gone before.